 * Leon Breiner (deceased, left behind wife and daughter)

 (1) Death Of Sweet’s Wife & Child:: Sweet’s wife was said to have died, like his daughter, of tuberculosis.
 However, the mystery is where both could have possibly contracted the disease, and in such a short period of time.
 They lived in a white community, before and after the trial (TB was a problem in black communities at that time but not the white communities).
 Those who claim it was TB, insists Mrs. Sweet contracted the disease when she was incarcerated in the [white man’s] jail in Detroit during the trial.
-But she was only there for about 30 days!
+But she was only there for about 30 days.
 Highly implausible to say the least.
 Since Sweet was a doctor, he certainly had access to many drugs that could have inflicted a death with similar symptoms to TB.
 No question Ossian Sweet loathed his wife.
 When she left for Arizona to attempt to recover from whatever she thought was ailing her, she made a miraculous recovery.
 When she returned to Ossian Sweet, she was dead in just a few months.
 I wonder if there was a life insurance policy?
+It should also be stated that Mrs. Sweet knew that Ossian did not attend any medical classes in Europe.
+How many other unethical things Ossian did was Mrs. Sweet aware of?

 (2) Property Values: A commission was set up by Detroit mayor immediately following the arrest of the 11 blacks (including Ossian Sweet’s wife).
 The report (according to the book ‘Chronological History of The Negro’), stated that the hostile attitude of whites toward blacks, when blacks attempted to move into established white neighborhoods, was mostly based on “fear of property value depreciation”.